SunkissedQueen/capstone/README.md

 Should see a page with links to the pages created in the react component

+Add a header and footer component with same process as the pages except these files go under the components folder with the javascript/components

 Set Up RSpec and Devise
 $ bundle add rspec-rails
 $ rails generate rspec:install